Welsh judoka Jamie MacDonald dies aged 26

 MacDonald had been diagnosed with an inoperable brain tumour in early 2015.

-His former Wales team-mate Natalie Powell, a 2016 Olympian, tweeted: "Absolutely devastated to hear that Jamie MacDonald has lost his battle with cancer!
+His former Wales team-mate Natalie Powell, a 2016 Olympian, tweeted: "Absolutely devastated to hear that Jamie MacDonald has lost his battle with cancer.

-"Truly one of the cleverest, kindest, funniest guys I've had the pleasure of knowing!"
+"Truly one of the cleverest, kindest, funniest guys I've had the pleasure of knowing."

-Powell added: "His courage over the last few years has been incredible!"
+Powell added: "His courage over the last few years has been incredible."

-Welsh Para-athlete Aled Sion Davies was also "devastated to learn of MacDonald's passing.

-Davies tweeted: "[James was] An incredibly brave man that inspired a lot of people.
-Was lucky enough to have him apart of @TeamWales most successful ever team in Glasgow 2014.
-RIP."

-British Judo confirmed the news, tweeting: "Everyone at British Judo would like to extend our deepest condolences to Jamie MacDonald's family and friends after he passed away following a battle with cancer.
+British Judo tweeted: "Everyone at British Judo would like to extend our deepest condolences to Jamie MacDonald's family and friends after he passed away following a battle with cancer.
 RIP Jamie."